aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 **Test your code**: Check that you can now interactively search users.

 Now let's fix that n+1 query.
-It's coming from the fact that the data labeled `current_user.follows?(user)` gets called each time we want to render `search.json.jbuilder`, so we can fix it by chaining a `.includes(:follows)` call onto our controller's `.where` call.
+It's coming from the fact that the data labeled `current_user.follows?(user)` gets called each time we want to render `search.json.jbuilder`, so we can fix it by chaining a `.includes(:out_follows)` call onto our controller's `.where` call.

 Last, we want to add follow toggle buttons for each of these results.
 When building the `li` tags for each user, build a `button`, too.
 You can create a FollowToggle instance for the button to setup the follow toggle.

 **NB:** Inspect the JSON objects that you are getting from the server to see whether or not they are currently being followed.

 You could make this work by setting data attributes on the button for `user-id` and `initial-follow-state`.
 In this context, that's kind of annoying.
 Instead,